kensanata/just-halberds/Altenstein.md

 He’s here trying to research the Necklace of Asgard at the library.

 > Osman says: “I’m looking for the Necklace of Asgard.
-Hermegiselus, king of the Warna, king of the crows, last wore it and when he died during the mountain crossing when the Heruli went to war against Thrakia in the south.
+Hermegiselus, king of the Warna, king of the crows, last wore it and when he died during the mountain crossing when he went to war in the south.
 Perhaps he died somewhere in this valley.
 Help me search for it and I shall take you to Asgard to see the gods themselves.”

 ## Ruin of Himmelau